Lutheran Social Services of North Dakota (LSS-ND)

-The goals and objectives of the LSS-ND Unaccompanied Refugee Minor (URM) Program are to: Help URM minors develop appropriate independent living skills; Provide food, clothing, shelter, daily living and language skills until the child is prepared for independent living and steady employment or college/vocational school enrollment; Help URM minors develop appropriate self-sufficiency skills; and Assist youth in the process of acculturation to American society, while helping the youth maintain their cultural identity.
+The goals and objectives of the LSS-ND Unaccompanied Refugee Minor (URM) Program are to: reunite youth with biological parents or other family members; provide food, clothing, shelter, daily living and language skills until the child is prepared to live independently and achieve steady employment or college/vocational school enrollment; help URM minors develop appropriate self-sufficiency skills; and assist youth in the process of acculturation to American society, while helping the youth maintain their cultural identity.
 Unique Needs of Unaccompanied Refugee Minors (URMs): As a result of wartime trauma and tragedy, many children are forced to flee their homes and seek sanctuary in refugee camps where they hope to be safe from the effects of war.
 All too often, the biological families of these children are lost, imprisoned or killed.
 The trauma continues for these children during their flight and even while residing in a refugee camp.
 These children have been tragically orphaned or separated from their families due to the traumas of war and were left to fend for themselves.
 Fleeing to established refugee camps was viewed as a form of sanctuary for these youth but they were often victimized upon arrival.
 As more and more unaccompanied children were discovered in refugee camps, the need for assistance and targeted programming demanded urgent response.
 In time, some unaccompanied refugee minors manage to be resettled in the United States.
 Upon resettlement, these children are in need of services such as guardianship and intensive case management services, education, medical/mental health services, and foster care, which provide a safe, caring, and nurturing environment.
-They offer prime opportunities for youth to get involved in their own learning and development.
-This is especially important to those who are not otherwise thriving in school.
-These programs also offer unique opportunities for immigrant and refugee adolescents - a break in the day when one has the chance to be him or herself, sort things out, pursue an interest, or find camaraderie, by offering learning environments designed to support their acculturation.
-These programs also offer learning environments that provide opportunities for youth to develop interpersonal and intercultural relationships with their peers.
-Unfortunately, social segregation is common among youth of all cultural backgrounds, and this is especially apparent in urban schools.
-A nonformal learning environment may be one of the few places where youth have a chance to get to know peers who are outside their segregated friendship boundaries In recent years, attention has been given to the need for culturally relevant and responsive approaches to youth development.
-There is a growing realization that practice needs to change in order to better reflect and serve the changing face of communities.
-Building intentional learning environments is one way to address the need for culturally relevant and responsive approaches to youth development.

 Unaccompanied Refugee Minor Program (URM): The United States Refugee Program includes specialized resettlement and foster care services for unaccompanied refugee minors.
 These services are provided by two national voluntary agencies: Lutheran Immigration and Refugee Service (LIRS) and the United States Conference of Catholic Bishops/Migration and Refugee Services (USCCB/MRS).
 These agencies have been authorized by the U.S. Department of State to resettle unaccompanied refugee youth for more than 25 years.
 LIRS and USCCB/MRS work through a network of local affiliates (licensed child welfare agencies) to provide appropriate support services.
-Services provided by the local URM programs include guardianship, foster care, case management, education, and mental health.
-URM Program of Lutheran Social Services in Fargo, North Dakota: The URM Program of Lutheran Social Services in Fargo, North Dakota provides: indirect financial support for housing, food, clothing, and other necessities; medical care; mental health services; intensive case management; independent living skills training; education/ELL; academic tutoring; job skills training and career counseling; family tracing; group recreational activities; special education services; legal assistance; and other services, as needed.
+Services provided include, but is not limited to: indirect financial support for housing, food, clothing, and other necessities; medical care; mental and emotional health services; intensive case management; independent living skills training; education/ELL; academic tutoring; job skills training and career counseling; family tracing; group recreational activities; special education services; legal assistance; and other services, as needed.
 Minors are encouraged to maintain their cultural identity.
-They have access to ethnic role models, important cultural events, peer groups from their own culture, and the practice of their religion.
+They have access to ethnic role models, important cultural events, peer groups from their own culture, and the practice of their spirituality.
 Services that Support Emancipation: Many refugee youth can and do benefit from remaining in foster care until the age of 21.
 If URMs are resettled when they are in their late teens, they often remain in high school until age 19 or, in some cases, until they are 20.
 These extra years in the foster care program enable them to continue to work on educational progress and Independent Living skills.
 Since these refugee youth often do not have a biological family to rely on as a support system after emancipation, it is important to encourage the maintenance of a relationship between former foster parent(s) and the emancipating youth.
 In addition, program staff assess the refugee youth's ability to comprehend and navigate the various social systems, in order to ease their emancipation, and provide training in additional life skills, as needed.
 Youth are offered the opportunity to participate in quarterly group recreational activities and independent living skills training.
 Examples of past activities include bowling, theater plays, sports outings, camping trips, etc. We offer presentations on the following subjects to enhance/build Independent living skills: money management; food and nutrition; health and hygiene; dating and intimacy; and other topics.

-The URM Program of Lutheran Social Services of North Dakota currently serves 27 youth from various countries, including Sudan, Somalia, Vietnam, Sierra Leone, Somalia, Liberia, and D.R.
+The URM Program of Lutheran Social Services of North Dakota currently serves 48 youth from various countries, including Somalia, Sierra Leone, Eritrea, Ethiopia, Afghanistan, Pakistan, Liberia, and D.R.
 Congo.

 Refugee foster care programs are funded by the federal Office of Refugee Resettlement of the Administration of Children and Families, Department of Health and Human Services through State Refugee Coordinator offices.
 The state office then funds the local programs.
-All foster care programs are licensed and monitored regularly by their state child welfare authority.
-In North Dakota, the URM program is monitored currently by Linda Schell, North Dakota State Refugee Coordinator.
+The program is licensed and monitored regularly by the State child welfare authority.

-This program employs a New American Services Director, one FTE URM Supervisor, and three FTE case managers.
-Clients benefit from staff members who hold specialized degrees and/or have completed specialized training related to child welfare and refugees.
+This program employs Board-licensed social workers for case management, foster care licensing, and supervision positions.
 North Dakota Department of Human Services sponsors a four-week Child Welfare Certification Training which covers the foundation of child welfare practice and child abuse and neglect procedures; the assessment process and provision of services to families; knowledge and skills applicable to working with the legal system and understanding the laws that govern child welfare work; family reunification; working with foster families; and placement issues.
-Our staff is multicultural, reflecting the linguistic abilities and cultural backgrounds of our clients.
+In addition, a variety of webinars, conferences, trainings, and seminars are available for staff to attend.

 Program success is defined and measured by the following outcomes:

-The URM program receives regular site monitoring visits by Lutheran Immigration and Refugee Services, the North Dakota State Refugee Coordinator, and the Office of Refugee Resettlement.
+The URM program receives regular site monitoring visits by Lutheran Immigration and Refugee Services, the ND Department of Human Services, and the Office of Refugee Resettlement.
 Furthermore, its parent agency, Lutheran Social Services of North Dakota, is accredited by the Council on Accreditation for Children and Family Services, an international, independent, not-for-profit child and family service and behavioral healthcare accrediting organization that partners with human service organizations worldwide to improve service delivery outcomes by developing, applying and promoting accreditation standards.